ouroboros-consensus-protocol-0.9.0.2: Cardano consensus protocols

 The maximum major protocol version.

-Must be at least the current major protocol version.
-For Cardano mainnet, the Shelley era has major protocol verison 2.
+For Cardano mainnet, the Shelley era has major protocol version 2.
+For more details, see this table

 Constructors